uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-2/index.md

 As we have seen earlier, asynchronous operations in JavaScript generally has the following form:

-1. Upon a function call, an operation is started in the background, and the function immediately returns.
+1. Upon the function call, an operation is started in the background, and the function immediately returns.
-2. The code right after the function call runs, without the results of the operation being available.
+2. The JavaScript code right after the function call runs, without the results of the operation being available.
 3. At some future time, when the operation completes, a _callback function_ which receives the results is called.

-Let’s take a deeper look at how this process works, by implementing our very own asynchronous `fetch()` function.
+Let’s take a deeper look at how this process works, by implementing our very own asynchronous `js›fetch()` function. 🍏🍏🍏

 ### Framing the problem

-The actual `fetch()` function in browsers returns a JavaScript `Promise` object, which we will get to soon.
-For now, let’s try to make a very simple `basicFetch()` function that takes a URL and a callback function, and returns `undefined`.
+The actual `js›fetch()` function in browsers returns a JavaScript `js›Promise` object, which we will get to soon.
+For now, let’s try to make a very simple `js›basicFetch()` function that takes a URL and a callback function, and doesn’t return anything.

 ```js
 basicFetch(url, data => {